Cultural Landscapes of the Midi-Pyrénées & the Dordogne 2026

 We shall enjoy a cruise along the Dordogne River on board replicas of traditional gabarres (the Dordogne’s traditional flat-bottomed boats), passing some of the valley’s most beautiful castles along the way, and a local guide will provide a commentary on various aspects relating to the river, its history and its environment.

-Following some time at leisure in the village of Beynac-Cazenac to wander through its narrow paved streets, we continue to Montignac where we shall reside for the next 3 nights.
+We wander through the narrow paved streets of the village of Beynac-Cazenac and visit the castle before continuing to Montignac, where we shall reside for the next 3 nights.
 (Overnight Montignac) BD

 • Lascaux Caves II